By Roy Burner - Minister of the Gospel

 Then one day the scene was drastically changed.
 The tree trimmers from the electric company came to clear the way for the electric lines and scared the beauty.
 Then the mowers came along cutting the grass revealing the clutter beneath.

 It marred the image that had been ingrained in my mind; of such a lovely setting to drive to and from work each day.
-I did observe one item of interest in that disturbing scene; the next day two individuals were voluntarily picking up the clutter that had been exposed, which helped restore some of the former beauty.
+I did observe one item of interest in that disturbing scene; two individuals were voluntarily picking up the clutter that had been exposed, which helped restore some of the former beauty.

 I wonder how God feels about having prepared a place of beauty for His people; such as the Garden of Eden, for the first inhabitants of the earth, then seeing it disrupted through disobedience with sin entering into such a peaceful setting?
 We know how He felt; because He drove Adam and Eve from the Garden, with their no longer having access (Genesis 3:24).